EmanueleCuzzocrea/CATIA_Project/README.md

 ## Introduction and Requirements

-The main objective of this project is to design a virtual prototype of an auxiliary equipment system designed to assist RH Facility operators in handling mockups of First Wall modules.
+The main objective of this project is to design a virtual prototype of an auxiliary equipment system designed to assist RH Facility operators in handling mockups of First Wall modules for a Nuclear Fusion Reactor.
 The project must meet the following functional requirements:

 - Allow operators to reach all modules ergonomically.
 - Enable visual inspection of the modules and the divertor by operators.